audaciously/cp8/cp8.md

 Container inherits and aggregates from Component

 GridLayout or BorderLayout - panels in each area and can move them aound intact

+11/12
+layout managers
+- the configuration of components within a content pane is determined by the layout manager (int the java.awt package)